 This deliverable provides a comprehensive overview on the communication and dissemination activities Platone is implementing and planning.
-D8.8 is third of four editions of the communication and dissemination plan.
-It follows the deliverables D8.1 and 8.7 which were delivered in project month three (November 2019) and project month 15 (November 2020) and will be followed by a last updated edition for project year four.
+D8.9 is last of four editions of the communication and dissemination plan.
+It follows the deliverables D8.1, 8.7 and D8.8 which were delivered in project month three (November 2019), project month 15 (November 2020) and project month 27 (November 2021).

-D8.8 replaces D8.7 as it takes into account first steps of implementation and lessons learned and shifts the focus towards the now running Phase 2 of the project.
-The current edition takes into account the state of the art regarding new collaboration and cooperation opportunities, framework conditions (e.g. national or international regulation, conventions, funding programmes or other incentives), activities within the bodies of the European Commission or the exceptional circumstances of the COVID-19 pandemic, which is still affecting the worldwide society.
+D8.9 replaces D8.8 as it takes into account first steps of implementation and lessons learned and shifts the focus towards the now running end of phase 2 and phase 3 of the project.
+The current edition takes into account the state of the art regarding new collaboration and cooperation opportunities, framework conditions (e.g., national or international regulation, conventions, funding programmes or other incentives), activities within the bodies of the European Commission or the exceptional circumstances of the COVID-19 pandemic, which is still affecting the worldwide society.